<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Tax Implications When Selling or Renting a Home

-When dealing with income from selling or renting your home, you’ll have to consider the tax advantages and disadvantages.
+When dealing with income from selling or renting your home, consider the tax advantages and disadvantages.
 Keeping up with the details can be tricky for first-timers, so it wouldn’t be a waste of time to consult with a real estate tax professional, especially if you’re renting your home.
 These are some issues to keep an eye on:

 • Capital gains tax